- Introduction to Context Management

 Search for any event that could be considered malicious.

-As events are ingested they are validated against the threat intelligence data collected in the built-in threat intelligence context tables.
+As events are ingested they are validated against the threat intelligence data collected in the threat intelligence context tables.
 When known indicators of compromise (IOCs) are matched, the event is marked as containing malicious content.
 To find these events, search for

 is_ioc:true